New polarimetric study of the galactic X-ray burster GX 13+1: Observations

-The Neil Gehrels Swift Observatory \citep{Gehrels2004} carrying three instruments on board, enables the most detailed observations of gamma-ray bursts to date; the X-ray Telescope (XRT) is one of the instruments on board based on a sensitive, flexible, autonomous X-ray CCD imaging spectrometer. \swift coordinated observations with \ixpe for \source were performed; they are used to monitor the status of the source and obtain spectral information during \ixpe observation.
-Given the source brightness, the \swift observations were performed in Windowed Timing mode (WT).
-Ten \swift pointings covered the \ixpe observation, as reported in Table~\ref{tab:observations} and Fig.~\ref{fig:lc}. \swift data were extracted using \textsc{HEASoft} v6.33 and standard \textsc{FTOOLS} \cite{heasoft}.
+Carrying three instruments on board, the \textit{Neil Gehrels Swift} Observatory \citep{Gehrels2004} enables the most detailed observations of gamma-ray bursts to date; the X-ray Telescope (XRT), one of the instruments on board, is based on a sensitive, flexible, autonomous X-ray CCD imaging spectrometer. \swift-coordinated observations with \ixpe for \source were performed, and used to monitor the status of the source and obtain spectral information during \ixpe observations.
+Given the source brightness, the \swift observations were performed in windowed timing (WT) mode.
+Ten \swift pointings covered the \ixpe observation, as reported in Table~\ref{tab:observations} and Fig.~\ref{fig:lc}. \swift data were extracted using \textsc{HEASoft} v6.33 and standard \textsc{ftools} \citep{heasoft}.
 Source and background extractions were performed using \swift imaging capabilities in an annulus with an inner radius of about 5\arcsec\ and an outer radius of about 60\arcsec\ to avoid possible pile-up effects \citep{Romano2006}.
-The \swift data have been fitted in the energy band 0.7--8~keV to have sufficient statistics in the spectral fits and grouped to have at least 50 counts bin$^{-1}$.
-In the analysis, the response matrices released in the HEASARC CALDB on 2023 July 25 have been applied.
+The \swift data were fitted in the energy band 0.7--8~keV to ensure sufficient statistics in the spectral fits and grouped to have at least 50 counts bin$^{-1}$.
+Response matrices released in the HEASARC CALDB on 2023 July 25, were applied in this analysis.